agaif/Triangulations-like-OP2/README.md

 ### Format for a simplex

 Every simplex is encoded by a row of $n$ binary digits.
-The $i$th from the left digit is 1 whenever $i$ is a vertex of the simplex, and is 0 otherwise.
+The $i$ th from the left digit is 1 whenever $i$ is a vertex of the simplex, and is 0 otherwise.
 For instance, the row

 >111010100000000